NREL/EnergyPlus/doc/src/docs/EngineeringReference/09-BuildingSystemSimulation.md

 For example, water at 102LC and 120 Kpa flashes to steam at at100LC and atmospheric pressure, with quality equal to 0.003.
 This results in loss of some latent capacity of steam and is one of the terms contributing to loop loss in steam system.

-n Process 4’- 4 represents the condensation of the flashed steam, which has exited from steam trap into the condensate drain.
+*  Process 4’- 4 represents the condensation of the flashed steam, which has exited from steam trap into the condensate drain.
 Condensation occurs at atmospheric pressure Patm, there is loss in latent capacity due to this unavoidable process, only condensate can be returned back to the boiler in a steam system.

-n Process 4-5 represents the loop sub cooling at atmospheric pressure; this is the sub cooling of the condensate that takes place during condensate return to the boiler because the return loop is not insulated, loop sub cooling is of the order of 20LC to 30LC.
+*  Process 4-5 represents the loop sub cooling at atmospheric pressure; this is the sub cooling of the condensate that takes place during condensate return to the boiler because the return loop is not insulated, loop sub cooling is of the order of 20LC to 30LC.
 This is a user-defined input in every steam coil, because the variability in location of steam coils in a building will result in different condensate return temperatures for each of the coils.

-n Process 5-6 represents the temperature and pressure rise in condensate due to pump heat addition.
+*  Process 5-6 represents the temperature and pressure rise in condensate due to pump heat addition.
 The pumping process generates heat, which is added to the condensate.
 The condensate is pumped back to the boiler at higher pressure.

-n Process 6-2 represents the sensible heat addition by the boiler to the return condensate.
+*  Process 6-2 represents the sensible heat addition by the boiler to the return condensate.

-n Process 2-1 represents the latent enthalpy of steam, added by the boiler to the water to convert it to steam at saturation pressure.
+*  Process 2-1 represents the latent enthalpy of steam, added by the boiler to the water to convert it to steam at saturation pressure.

-n Point 3, which is outlet of the coil and Point 5, which is inlet of the pump are specified directly by the user, subsequently the loop losses in EnergyPlus are directly summed up as the enthalpy difference between point 3 and 5, which is calculated by fluid property routines in EnergyPlus.
+*  Point 3, which is outlet of the coil and Point 5, which is inlet of the pump are specified directly by the user, subsequently the loop losses in EnergyPlus are directly summed up as the enthalpy difference between point 3 and 5, which is calculated by fluid property routines in EnergyPlus.
 This helps to maintain flexibility and at the same time helps negate the intermediate points calculation in the system.

 Aspects of the steam loop such as quality of steam, steam pressure, and steam generation which play an important role in EnergyPlus simulation are described in following sections.